 This Matcha and Adzuki Pound Cake makes a wonderful snack or afternoon tea cake, so I hope you can enjoy this one with family and friends!

 - Cake flour: This low-gluten wheat flour will give your cake a softer and lighter crumb while still being rich and dense.
 Because cake flour is lighter, it rises better and gives pound cakes a better dome shape.
-You can use all-purpose flour in a pinch, but the top might be flatter.

 - Adzuki beans: Your adzuki beans will need to be boiled before you start the recipe.
-You can either buy the dried beans and boil them yourself, or you can save time and buy canned adzuki beans that have already been cooked (affiliate link).
+You can either buy the dried beans and boil them yourself, or you can save time and buy canned adzuki beans (affiliate link) that have already been cooked.
 Boiling instructions: Wash the beans and boil for 10 minutes, then replace the water (to remove astringency), boil for another 40-50 minutes until soft enough to crush with your fingers.
 Make sure you cool them before using them in your cake.
 If adzuki beans aren’t your thing, omit them or try adding white chocolate chips, nuts or dried fruit instead!

 I used a 18×7.5cm loaf pan (7x3inches) for this recipe, so aim for a pan with similar dimensions.
 If using smaller or larger pans, you will need to adjust the baking time.